nauvane/babelish/content/docs/Learning with information technologies/What computers can do/index.md

 So, a computer can be thought of as a layered interactive device: you interact with it by entering a query and then the application in question interacts with the large volume of data available to it in order to provide a response.

 {{< figure src="/images/interaction.png" caption="Automated translation: alternatives for 'dispositivo' in the database" alt="Automated translation: alternatives in the database" width="80%">}}

+This is a process that can be repeated: in the case of this translation into Italian it is possible to interrogate the database to obtain information on alternative terms, again on the basis of their probability.

 ### Computer operations